U65535F/defer/README.md

 ---
 ## Acknowledgments
-Inspired by the `defer` keyword in Go and `std::scope_exit` family introduced in C++23 and similar concepts in other programming languages.
+Inspired by the `defer` keyword in Go and `std::scope_exit` family introduced as an experimental feature (still not standardized) and similar concepts in other programming languages.